huan/state-switch/README.md

 ### constructor(clientName: string, initState: A | B)

-Inorder to create a new StateSwitch instance, you need to define:
+In order to create a new StateSwitch instance, you need to define:

 1. name of state A, ie: `open`
 1. name of state B, ie: `close`